OkilyDokily/currencyexchanger/README.md

 ## Description

 _A page demonstrates basic ES6_
-_Page gives user info about their age on different planets including life expectancy_
+_Page exchanges various currencies_

                                   |           |
 ## Setup/Installation Requirements

-Install node and npm.
-Clone/download the repo and type 'npm install' inside of a terminal windows in the same directory is the the cloned repo.
-Get a key from https://www.exchangerate-api.com/.
-Add a .env file and add the following line to the file.
+* Install node and npm
+* Clone/download the repo and type 'npm install' inside of a terminal windows in the same directory is the the cloned repo.
+* Get a key from https://www.exchangerate-api.com/.
+* Add a .env file and add the following line to the file.
 "API_KEY = [Your API Key].

 ## Known Bugs